molockss/molockss/README.md

 <p align="center">

 Hey there, my name is Mahamed!
-Welcome to my profile <br> Feel free to browse through some of my recent projects be sure to reach out to me if you have any questions or comments.
+Welcome to my profile <br> Feel free to browse through some of my recent projects and reach out to me if you have any questions or comments.
 </p>